-'In case an event object is unregistered through a call to GCUnregisterEventit's previous state is lost.
+In case an event object is unregistered through a call to GCUnregisterEvent it's previous state is lost.
 This also applies to previous calls to the EventKill function.
-When re-registering an event through a call to to GCRegisterEvent on this port later on EventGetData will not return GC_ERR_ABORT until EventKill is called again.
+When re-registering an event through a call to to GCRegisterEvent on this port later on EventGetData will not return GC ERR ABORT until EventKill is called again.

 When data is read with this function the data is removed from the queue.
 Afterwards the GenTL Producer implementation checks whether the event data queue is empty or not.
-If there is more data available the event object stays signaled and next the call to EventGetData will deliver the next queue entry.
+If there is more data available the event object stays signaled and the next call to EventGetData will deliver the next queue entry.
 Otherwise the event object is reset to not signaled state.
-The maximum size of the buffer delivered through EventGetData can be queried using EVENT_SIZE_MAX with the EventGetInfo function.
-The GenTL Consumer must not perform data size queries since a call of EventGetData with a NULL pointer for the buffer will remove the data from the queue without delivering it.
-In this case the event counts as fired and the data is discarded.
+The maximum size of the buffer delivered through EventGetData can be queried using EventGetData can be GenTL Consumer must not perform data size queries since a call of EventGetData with a NULL pointer for the buffer will remove the data from the queue without delivering it.
+In this case the event is counted as if it would have been fired and the data is discarded.

 The exact type of data is dependent on the event type and the GenTL Producer implementation.
-The data is copied into a user buffer allocated by the GenTL Consumer.
+The data is copied into an user buffer allocated by the GenTL Consumer.
 The content of the event data can be queried with the EventGetDataInfo function.
 The maximum size of the buffer to be filled is defined by the event type and can be queried using EVENT INFO DATA SIZE MAX after the buffer is delivered.
 This information can be queried using the EventGetInfo function.